paprikaseeker/php-web-application/README.md

 1. Make sure PHP and PostgreSQL are installed and running.
 2. Create a PostgreSQL database.
-3. Import the SQL from `database/database_schema.sql`.
+3. Import the SQL from [database/database_schema.sql](database/database_schema.sql).
-4. Update the values in `inc/config.php` with your local database and mail settings.
+4. Update the values in [inc/config.php](inc/config.php) with your local database and mail settings.
 5. Start a local PHP server and open the project in your browser.

-## Notes for portfolio use
+## GitHub and portfolio notes

-- The project is a good example of a practical PHP web app with real database interaction.
+- This repository is intended for portfolio use and demonstration of practical PHP web development.
-- It shows both front-end design and backend logic.
+- Keep local secrets out of the repository.
+Use a local [.env](.env) file and do not commit it.
-- The code is suitable for explaining CRUD-style workflows, authentication, form handling, and simple admin tools.
+- The project is ready to showcase as a full-featured PHP web app with real database-driven behavior.
-- Before sharing publicly, replace any real credentials and sensitive local configuration values with placeholders.
+- If you want to make it even stronger for portfolio purposes, adding screenshots, a short demo video, and a feature summary would help.

 ## Summary